jc-888/portfolio-site/README.md

 Hello,

-This is my personal portfolio and blog website.
+This is my personal portfolio website.

 Built using Gatsby JS.